eliranmal/grunt-sass-replace/README.md

 **Mandatory:** either this or the [`name`][7] field must be set
 </sup>

 The variable's current value for lookup.
+Note that `!default` statements are not captured for replacement, and are kept as is ([post an issue][12] if you want to be able to alter `!default` statements as well).

 See [note on using double quotes when replacing string values][9].